Translational Research Grants Scheme

 When will funding be provided to the host organisation?

-Round 7 funding will be provided to the host organisation from June to July 2024.
-Funding will be provided over 3 financial years, including an initial 6-month establishment phase to allow time for recruitment and ethics approvals.
+Funding will be provided to the host organisations between June to August 2025.
+Funding will be provided over 3 financial years.

 1) Administering organisation.
 Funding will be provided to your nominated administrating organisation.
 They will assist in managing the funds as per your proposed budget.
 Your administering organisation will be required to meet reporting requirements outlined in the Funding Agreement with the NSW Ministry of Health and must not spend the funds on anything other than their assigned purpose, for example administration fees.